QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+418 **The Supreme Court and Climate Law: A Qualitative Analysis.** Tanner Blackington.
+Thesis 2026.
+University of San Diego

 417 **Students’ Narratives of Biology : Exploring How Students’ Stories Shape Decisions to Continue Studying Biology in a Finnish University.** Ihiekonye, Raphael.
 Thesis Åbo Akademi University  2026.

 416 Pascal Haberkorn, Corinna Mack, and Manuel Giuliani.
 2026. **Exploring the Potential of Dialogue-Based Robots to Motivate Social Connection in Older Adults.** In Companion Proceedings of the 21st ACM/IEEE International Conference on Human-Robot Interaction (HRI Companion ’26), March 16–19, 2026, Edinburgh, Scotland, UK.
 ACM, New York, NY, USA, 5 pages. <https: //doi.org/10.1145/3776734.3794483>